 Establish New Habits With 30-day Trial Method

-The most amazing thing happens afther the month you've been forcing youself to maintain the new habit.
+The most amazing thing happens after the month you've been forcing yourself to maintain the new habit.
 The old habit's regularity is broken, you feel more confident about continuing with the new one.
 You actually miss your daily hour of yoga – that's the way our brains work.
 Once you get used to it, you will feel the need to continue.

-Swift To-do List can be really helpful with it's "recurrent tasks" feature.
-You just add a task and set the options, so you will be reminded everyday.
-As you can see in the screenshot, Swift To-Do List will remind you everyday at 4 PM for thirty days in a row to do the task.
+Swift To-do List can be really helpful with its "recurrent tasks" feature.
+You just add a task and set the options, you will be reminded every day to do the task.
+As you can see in the screenshot, Swift To-Do List will remind you every day at 4 PM for thirty days in a row to do the task.